Investigator Advocate: Representative Payee Team

 E-mail resume, cover letter, and 3 references to Jobs@DisabilityRightsMD.org with “Advocate-Rep Payee” in the subject line.

 Applications will be reviewed on a rolling basis.
-Positions remain open until filled with priority given to applications received before September 30, 2022.
+Positions remain open until filled.

 We are looking for thoughtful, personalized cover letters that demonstrate the applicant’s qualifications, work style and interest in being part of a team working to advance the civil rights of persons with disabilities in Maryland.